 The Public’s Agenda.
 Public Agenda applies its expertise in nonpartisan research and public engagement to foster progress on the issues people care about most, including:

 The Hidden Common Ground Initiative™ challenges the increasingly dominant narrative of a hopelessly divided America by identifying and elevating the areas where American’s agree on politically polarized issues, and by fostering productive dialogue on those areas where we truly disagree.

 Divisiveness and Collaboration in America is the first research publication of our Hidden Common Ground 2020 partnership.
-Additional research, to be released throughout 2020, will cover health care, immigration, and economic opportunity.

 The Yankelovich Stronger Democracy Program contributes research, ideas and tools that support sound public judgment and meaningful public participation.

 The New York Metro Agenda is our program specifically serving our home city and region through nonpartisan research, cutting-edge public engagement and local events.

 New York is our home base.
 It is also a hotbed of democratic innovation, and we are supporting this civic energy through actionable research, cutting-edge democratic practices, and thought-provoking events.
 Recent local projects have supported better health care services for low-income families; better small businesses/community relations; and collaboration between residents and scientists on environmental resilience in Jamaica Bay.